nolanlawson/dotjs-2016/readme.md

 ???

-Yes, this is exactly what native mobile platforms are today.
-"Get it on the App Store."
+"Get it on the iOS App Store."
 "Android version coming soon!"

-People are rebuilding the same app over and over again, for different native platforms, instead of making the web their primary focus.
+People are rebuilding the same app over and over again, for different proprietary native platforms, instead of making the web their primary focus.

----

-# HTML5 won!

-???

-Because the fact is that HTML5 did indeed win...

---

-## ...on desktop.

-???

-On desktop.
-But there's a new threat.
+This is the new threat to the web today.

 ---